Key Baking Terms used in the Hotel Industry

 Albumen: The principal protein found in egg whites.

-Au gratin (oh-grah-tan): Foods with a browned or crusted top; often made by browning at food with a bread-crumb, cheese and/ or sauce topping under a broiler or salamander.
+Au gratin (oh-grah-tan): Foods with a browned or crusted top; often made by browning food with a bread-crumb, cheese, and/ or sauce topping under a broiler or salamander.

-Batter: Semiliquid mixture or flour and other starchy ingredients and liquids, which has a pouring consistency.
-Example semi-liquid mixture containing flour or other starch used to make cakes and bread or to coat foods for deep-frying.
+Batter: A semiliquid mixture of flour and other starchy ingredients and liquids, which has a pouring consistency.
+For example, a semi-liquid mixture containing flour or other starch is used to make cakes and bread or to coat foods for deep-frying.

 Beurre manié (burr-man-yay): The method of combining equal amounts by weight of flour and soft, whole.

-Beurre noir (burr-nwar): The French term for 'black butter', whole butter cooked until dark brown (not black) sometimes flavoured with vinegar or lemon juice.
+Beurre noir (burr-war): The French term for ‘black butter’, whole butter cooked until dark brown (not black) sometimes flavored with vinegar or lemon juice.

 Butter Cream Icing: A combination of powdered sugar and /or sugar syrup with butter and/or shortening and possibly other ingredients to form an icing.

-Bloom: A discolouration on the surface of chocolate indicating the presence of unstable cocoa butter crystals.
+Bloom: A discoloration on the surface of chocolate indicating the presence of unstable cocoa butter crystals.

-Caramelize: To heat sugar slowly until it is melted and brown in colour.
+Caramelize: Heat sugar slowly until it is melted and brown.

-Chill Until Set: A Cool a mixture until it gels.
+Chill Until Set: Cool a mixture until it gels.

 Coddle: To poach gently in barely simmering liquid.